-Hart Verity Voting 2.2 is a modification of Verity Voting 2.0, which has had only limited exposure in the field.
+Hart Verity Voting 2.2 is a modification of the Verity Voting 2.0, which has had only limited exposure in the field.

-There are no known vulnerabilities to this particular system, the Hart Verity voting system (Verity Voting 1.0, Verity Voting 2.0 and Verity Voting 2.2), at this time.
+There are no known vulnerabilities to the Verity Voting system family (Verity Voting 1.0, Verity Voting 2.0 and Verity Voting 2.2), at this time.